1. Running It Too Fast or Too Slow Can Impact Tool Life

-Determining the right speeds and feeds for your tool and operation can be a complicated process, but understanding the ideal speed (RPM) is necessary before you start running your machine.
+Determining the right speeds and feeds for your tool and operation can be a complicated process, but understanding the ideal speed (RPM) is necessary before you start running your machine to ensure proper tool life.
 Running a tool too fast can cause suboptimal chip size or even catastrophic tool failure.
 Conversely, a low RPM can result in deflection, bad finish, or simply decreased metal removal rates.
 If you are unsure what the ideal RPM for your job is, contact the tool manufacturer.

 2. Feeding It Too Little or Too Much

 Another critical aspect of speeds and feeds, the best feed rate for a job varies considerably by tool type and workpiece material.
 If you run your tool with too slow of a feed rate, you run the risk of recutting chips and accelerating tool wear.
 If you run your tool with too fast of a feed rate, you can cause tool fracture.
 This is especially true with miniature tooling.

 While traditional roughing is occasionally necessary or optimal, it is generally inferior to High Efficiency Milling (HEM).
 HEM is a roughing technique that uses a lower Radial Depth of Cut (RDOC) and a higher Axial Depth of Cut (ADOC).
 This spreads wear evenly across the cutting edge, dissipates heat, and reduces the chance of tool failure.
 Besides dramatically increasing tool life, HEM can also produce a better finish and higher metal removal rate, making it an all-around efficiency boost for your shop.